Jayapraveen/Advanced-Vimeo-Api-Frontend/README.md

 # Advanced-Vimeo-Api-Frontend
-Frontend to use the advanced vimeo api
+Frontend to view videos using the advanced vimeo api